 Virtual Hypnotherapy

 My name is Michael Conrad.
-I'm a retired psychologist (1978 - 2020), a current medical hypnotist (since 2000) and a life counselor who specializes in Cognitive Behavioral Therapy, Neuroscience and Physiology and can therefore talk with you on a variety of issues.
+I'm a psychologist since '78 and a medical hypnotist since 2000, who specializes in Cognitive Behavioral Therapy, Neuroscience and Nutrition and can therefore talk with you on a variety of issues.

-Virtual Sessions are now the most effective way to get help when you need it and I can almost always be there for you when you contact me and we will meet on a Google video app called MEET which is already on your Android phone and uses your phone number to contact me instead of a shared platform where hundreds of people can find you.
+Virtual sessions are now the most effective way to get help when you need it and I can almost always be there for you when you contact me and we will meet on a Google video app called MEET which is already on your Android phone and uses your phone number to contact me instead of a shared platform.
 This keeps it personal, one-on-one.
 We will discuss the issues you'd like help with once you contact me from my contact page.

 What exactly is hypnosis?
 The word hypnosis was originally created to describe the process you put yourself through in order to fall asleep, named after the Greek god Hypnos, the god of sleep.
 It's lying in bed and letting go of all the thoughts and stresses of the day, eventually limiting your thoughts to how warm the blanket feels around you or how soft the pillow feels beneath your head, and without even realizing it, you drift off to sleep.

-Hypnosis is actually called mesmerism.
+Hypnotized is actually called mesmerized.
 You are mesmerized when you can focus your attention on something to the point where you are oblivious to everything else going on around you.
 It's also called tunnel vision.
 Named after Franz Mesmer, the creator of the mesmerizing techniques everyone has mislabeled as hypnosis.

 Franz Mesmer's theory is this.
 By focusing your eyes on an object (visual tunnel vision) while focusing your hearing on the sound of someone's voice (audible tunnel vision), the more mesmerized you become, at which point a part of your mind becomes willing to accept suggestions, but only if they're coming from someone you trust and if you were leaning in the direction of those particular suggestions in the first place.
 Think of a hypnotist/mesmerist as a motivator who helps you stay on a path that you've already taken.